Davidoc26/davidoc26.github.io/content/english/articles/sevak-sargsyan-interview.md

 ![Sevak Sargsyan](/images/sevak-sargsyan-interview/main.webp)

-**About software vulnerabilities that can become a cybersecurity problem and provoke hacker attacks, new trends in the IT industry, education in this field and much more with Sevak Sargsyan, head of the Department of System Programming at the Russian-Armenian University, a specialist in the field of compiler technologies and program analysis, candidate of Physical and Mathematical Sciences.**
+**About software vulnerabilities that can become a cybersecurity problem and provoke hacker attacks, new trends in the IT industry, education in this area and much more, we talked with the Head of the System Programming Department of the Russian-Armenian University, a specialist in the field of compiler technologies and analysis programs, Candidate of Physical and Mathematical Sciences Sevak Sargsyan.**

 _- Name the most common security problems in software._